-The circuit consists of a Snap-off Current control R57, Q55, Snap-off diode D61, two clipping lines and associated components.
+The circuit consists of a Snap-off Current control R57, emitter follower Q55, Snap-off diode D61, two clipping lines, and associated components.
 Between drive pulses from the Avalanche circuit, the Snap-off diode D61 is forward-biased by the current in Q55.
 The current value is set by the Snap-off Current control R57.
 The current in D61 is typically 20 mA, and the current path is shown as a dashed line in Fig. 3-1.
 This heavy forward current assures that D61 has many carriers within its junction region.

 The push-pull signals from the Avalanche circuit cause D61 junction carriers to reverse direction as a heavy reverse current.
 This heavy reverse current stops suddenly as all the carriers clear out of the junction.
 As the reverse current "snaps" to a stop, the push-pull avalanche signals are suddenly coupled toward the clipping lines and the Sampling Bridge by C53 and C51.
 The fast-rise step which appears at each clipping line input is propagated down the line.
 A finite period of time later the steps reach the short circuit ends of each clipping line.
 The step is then reflected, equal in amplitude and opposite in polarity, back to the transmission line.
-This cancels the signals moving toward the Sampling
+This cancels the signals moving toward the Sampling Bridge.
+This action results in a positive Strobe pulse being delivered to P51, and a negative Strobe pulse being delivered to P53.

 Fig. 3-2.
-Sampling Bridge circuit and Bridge Volts and Bridge Bal circuits.
+Sampling Bridge circuit with Bridge Volts and Bridge Bal circuits.